burhanuddin6/aura.ai/README.md

-Here’s a detailed yet concise `README.md` file tailored to your project structure and setup requirements:

----

 # 🧠 Multi-Modal Knowledge Graph Builder using LLMs

 This project demonstrates the construction of a **Knowledge Graph** from **multi-modal data sources** like YouTube subtitles, Reddit threads, and official PDFs using **LLMs and embeddings**, with storage in a **Neo4j** graph database.